 Book in advance!
 That way you will know where to go.
-Moscow is big, and for a first time visitor, searching for accommodation just walking around might be tiring.
+Moscow is big, and for a first time visitor, searching for accommodation just walking around might be very tiring.

 You can find inexpensive accommodation even close to Kremlin, around city center.
 We stayed in Babushka doll hotel.
 Double rooms there starts from 1394 rubles (20 EUR) per night.
 But… take into account, the cheapest rooms (without en suite bathroom) are super tiny!
 Basically there is only bed, folding table and chair.
-You can’t even walk there or store big suitcases.
+You can’t even walk there or store a big suitcase.
 Nevertheless, we found it quite comfy.

-There are a lot of cheap hostels in Moscow, even close to city center.
-In cheapest ones bed in a dorm costs starting from 250 roubles (3.60 EUR) per night, but mostly it is 5-6 EUR per night.
+There are a lot of cheap hostels in Moscow, even close to the city center.
+In the cheapest ones bed in a dorm costs starting from 250 roubles (3.60 EUR) per night, but mostly it is 5-6 EUR per night.